|

 GDP

-Default Style Rationale
+2013 Default Style Rationale

-Word 2007 page for the 10e for a thorough explanation.
+for a thorough explanation.
 Also see

-Appendix A, Using Microsoft Word in the Workplace, in the Word
+Appendix A, Using Microsoft Word in the Workplace, in the Word Manual for the 11e for details on using Word

-default when using Word outside of GDP.
-When
+outside of GDP.

 |

-The author team advises against using the
+The author team advises against using any Word

-Word 2010) in GDP11e for the reasons noted above.
+settings other than those used by GDP for the reasons noted above.
 However, if you decide

 to use one of those styles, you should use the "No Spacing

-Style" option to adjust spacing in the Word 2007/2010 Style Set.
+Style" option to adjust spacing in the Word Style Set.

 Doing so changes multiple line spacing from 1.15 to single spacing and